hypersonic9000/and102-lab6-starter/README.md

 Submitted by: **Jalen Olsen**

 **ArticleSearch Pt.
-2** is an android app that allows the user to scroll through emails.
+2** is an android app that allows the user to scroll books and articles.

 Time spent: **2** hours spent in total